High Ercall Primary School

 - building our children’s understanding of diversity.

 In their time at High Ercall, we ensure that the children access the National Curriculum and have carefully considered the journey of a child through the school, so that our curriculum is progressive even when a child remains in a class for 2 years.
+We do this by splitting into year groups when teaching Science, rather than remaining in the normal mixed age classes.

 The 2014 National Curriculum for Science aims to ensure that all children: